Build a Better Affordable Work Wardrobe

 - What do you already own that you can wear to work?

 Focus on the basics first.

 First, build a foundation of key pieces that you’ll wear often.
-These are classic, timeless pieces that also allow for flexibility.
+These are timeless pieces that allow for a wide variety of looks and maximum flexibility.

-They can be dressed up or down and pair well with anything.
-These items should also be in the same color family; neutral colors make this easier.
+These staple pieces can be dressed up or down and pair well with anything.
+These items should also be in the same color family; neutral and solid colors make this easier.

 Some items to consider:

 - Jacket, blazer, or cardigan

 Consider a capsule wardrobe.
 You’ve probably heard that a capsule wardrobe is a great way to downsize and simplify.

 But capsule wardrobes aren’t just for minimalists.
 They help you focus on the essential items you need for work and ensure that every item coordinates.

 The idea of a capsule wardrobe is to have a small number of clothing items that work together.
 You can mix and match all the items in your closet to create a variety of looks.